6 Ways Roofers Can Save Time & Money on the Job Site

 Making sure you have photo documentation can help you and your labor crews make accurate decisions before a job begins, rather than being reactive to potential problems not documented by Sales Reps or Insurance Adjustors.
 If there are areas that need special attention, make sure your sales rep provides clear photos showing what needs to be done, and where.
 It’s also a good idea to have photos of the entire job site, not just damage or work areas.
 You may have that someone on your team with more technical expertise that can recognize issues before you order materials, or go onsite.
 This can help you be a more proactive contractor, when you don’t need to slow down work or contracts with Change Orders for issues that could have been resolved earlier.

-We’re the Roofing & Exterior Contracting industries #1 software.
+We’re the roofing software.
 AccuLynx is designed to help contractors see their business more clearly and communicate better — there’s nothing to download or install — you just log in and get to work.

 Leave a Reply